SAAMA Press Release – August 2017

 August 2017: Tractor and Combine Harvester Sales

 Retail sales of agricultural equipment during August 2017 were as follows:

 |Equipment Category||Unit Sales||Percentage change, %||Unit Sales||Percentage change, %|

 |August – Month||August – Year-to-date|

-August tractor sales of 460 units were 22% down on the 589 units sold in August last year.
-On a year-to-date basis tractor sales are approximately 15% down on those for the same period of the previous year.
-August combine harvester sales of six units were significantly down on the 15 units sold in August last year.
-On a year-to-date basis combine harvester sales are approximately 14% down on last year.
+August tractor sales of 583 units were significantly (almost 27%) up on the 460 units sold in August last year.
+On a year-to-date basis tractor sales are now almost 7% up on what they were this time last year..
+August combine harvester sales of 12 units were double the six units sold in August last year.
+Combine harvester sales for the year-to-date are now 13% up on last year.

 Chairman: South African Agricultural Machinery Association

 Contact: Mr. Lucas Groenewald (082) 804-8463 or Dr. Jim Rankin (011) 453-7249